Tag archive for: Simulation

 Henry Coudane, Hubert Johanet, Michel Chammas

-In 2020, Dr. Favier and Dr. Debourdeau once again participated in the MUSE call for projects.
-They were selected as winners of Take Off 4, which aims to reward innovations in education.
+In 2020, Dr. Favier and Dr. Debourdeau once again submitted a proposal to MUSE.
+They were selected as winners of the Take Off 4 competition, which recognizes innovations in education.

 An educational innovation for safety

-Doctors and surgeons are required to perform invasive procedures for the diagnosis and treatment of diseases.
-These procedures require long and rigorous training, mainly carried out during residency (from the 7th year of medical school, at the time of specialization).
+Physicians and surgeons are required to perform invasive procedures for the diagnosis and treatment of medical conditions.
+These procedures require extensive and rigorous training, which is primarily carried out during residency (beginning in the seventh year of medical school, when students begin their specialization).

-The quality of medical and surgical procedures must be a central focus of training, as it has an impact on patient health and safety.
-Technical training for medical and surgical interns must therefore include prior learning to ensure the safety of patients, trainees, and supervisors alike.
+The quality of medical-technical and surgical procedures must be a central focus of training, as it directly impacts patient health and safety.
+Technical training for medical and surgical residents must therefore include preliminary instruction to ensure the safety of patients, trainees, and supervisors alike.

-Factors of change
+Drivers of change

-The use of anatomical models for training has been widely exploited, but this training method is limited by the availability of models.
+The use of anatomical specimens for training has been widely adopted, but this training method is limited by the availability of specimens.
 Another limiting factor is the difficulty in maintaining the realistic appearance of the digestive and respiratory tracts on these biological models.

 The simulator as a solution

-Simulator-based learning meets safety requirements, as students do not come into direct contact with patients during their initial practical sessions, mistakes are allowed, and supervisors can give students greater freedom to practice, providing educational feedback during dedicated training sessions that are more numerous and easier to implement.
-This learning method also eliminates the biological risks associated with the use of anatomical parts.
+Simulator-based training helps meet safety requirements, since students do not come into direct contact with patients during their initial practice sessions, mistakes are allowed, and instructors can give students greater freedom to practice while providing educational feedback during dedicated training sessions that are more frequent because they are easier to organize.
+This learning method also eliminates the biological risks associated with the use of anatomical specimens.

-The specific areas concerned
+The specific areas involved

-Since simulation is a very expensive tool that takes a long time to set up, Dr. Favier and Dr. Debourdeau conducted preliminary studies to determine the areas in which simulation could be most useful.
+Since simulation is a very expensive and time-consuming process to set up, Drs.
+Favier and Debourdeau conducted preliminary studies to determine in which areas it could be most useful.

-According to their research, simulation training is necessary for the following procedures:
+According to their research, simulation-based training is necessary for the following procedures:

-- Diagnostic and interventional colonoscopy (gastroenterology)
+- Diagnostic and Interventional Esophagogastroduodenoscopy (Gastroenterology)

-- Rigid bronchial endoscopy (ENT specialists, pediatricians, pulmonologists)
+- Rigid bronchoscopy (ENT specialists, pediatricians, pulmonologists)

 Proven effectiveness

 These procedural simulators have been scientifically validated for initial training and have proven their effectiveness.
-In total, these devices are used by 220 interns in Montpellier-Nîmes (20 gastroenterologists, 18 ENT specialists, 6 neurosurgeons, 6 maxillofacial surgeons, 15 pulmonologists, 125 anesthesiologists and intensive care specialists, and 20 oncologists).
+In total, these programs involve 220 residents in the Montpellier-Nîmes area (20 gastroenterologists, 18 ENT specialists, 6 neurosurgeons, 6 maxillofacial surgeons, 15 pulmonologists, 125 anesthesiologists and intensivists, and 20 oncologists).

 A project that builds on the previous one

-Remember, we already mentioned Doctors Favier and Debourdeau in one of our articles.
-They were winners of a previous MUSE Take Off competition.
-Their project involved setting up an app called SPART APP to assess the technical skills of interns.
+Remember, we previously mentioned, in one of our articles, Drs.
+Favier and Debourdeau, who were winners of a previous MUSE Take Off competition.
+That project involved the development of an app called SPART APP, designed to assess the technical skills of medical residents.

-This project is a continuation of the Spart-APP project.
-This application, which can measure the technical progress of interns, could in future be linked to a simulation platform.
-This platform will enable real-time learning to be reinforced for students experiencing difficulties, using an active and dynamic teaching approach.
+This project builds on the work of Spart-APP.
+In fact, this app, which can track residents’ technical progress, could eventually be integrated with a simulation platform.
+This platform will enhance real-time learning for students who are struggling, through an active and dynamic teaching approach.

-The Clinical Competency Certificate, "C3 or C cube," is an exam designed to assess students on the skills they have acquired during internships and simulation-based teaching.
+The Certificate of Clinical Competence, known as "C3" or "C-cube," is an exam designed to assess students on the skills they have acquired through clinical rotations and simulation-based training.

 What is C3?

-Our students receive comprehensive training that enables them to acquire knowledge and skills.
-In order to validate the acquisition of the skills necessary for the future medical profession, the Montpellier-Nîmes Faculty of Medicine has set up the C3.
-This test assesses the skills that fifth- and sixth-year medical students (DFASM 2 and 3) have acquired during internships and in simulation exercises.
+Our students receive a comprehensive education designed to help them acquire knowledge and skills.
+To validate the acquisition of the skills necessary for the future medical profession, the Montpellier-Nîmes Faculty of Medicine has established the C3.
+This exam assesses the skills that fifth- and sixth-year medical students (DFASM 2 and 3) have acquired during clinical rotations and in simulation labs.

 How are students evaluated?

-During this test, students are observed in terms of their ability to provide a correct diagnosis, their care techniques, and theircommunication skillswith patients.
-Announcing a serious illness or examining an infant requires specific knowledge and precise actions.
-The C3 allows all of this to be observed using high-fidelity simulation mannequins, examiners playing the role of patients, and even with the collaboration of nurses on duty.
+During this assessment, students are evaluated on their ability to provide an accurate diagnosis, their clinical techniques, and theircommunication skillswith patients.
+Delivering news of a serious illness or examining an infant requires specific knowledge and precise procedures.
+The C3 allows for the observation of all these aspects using high-fidelity simulation manikins, examiners playing the role of patients, and even with the collaboration of practicing nurses.

-In addition to being an assessment for students, this exam is also a way to learn and progress.
-Rather than answering questions on paper, students have the opportunity to discuss and debrief with examiners.
-This feedback gives them a clear idea of their level, strengths, and weaknesses, with a view to continuous improvement.
-The Faculty of Medicine is the only faculty to have implemented a mock exam as well as a certification exam.
+In addition to serving as an assessment for students, this exam is also a means of learning and improving.
+Rather than answering questions on paper, students have the opportunity to discuss and debrief with the examiners.
+This feedback gives them a clear picture of their skill level, strengths, and weaknesses, with the goal of continuous improvement.
+The School of Medicine is the only school to have implemented both a mock exam and a certification exam.

-How is it organized?
+How does it work?

-This exam requires considerable resources, both material and human, from the Faculty of Medicine.
-On the one hand, the premises must be specially equipped to accommodate this exam, both on the Montpellier and Nîmes campuses.
-On the other hand, numerous supervisors and examiners are needed to ensure that everything runs smoothly.
+This exam places significant demands on the Faculty of Medicine in terms of both material and human resources.
+On the one hand, the facilities must be specially adapted to accommodate the exam, both on the Montpellier campus and the Nîmes campus.
+On the other hand, a large number of supervisors and examiners are needed to ensure that the exam runs smoothly.

-Some faculties that are required to implement this type of innovative exam as part of the reform ofthe second cycle of medical studies have already come to observe how we operate.
-This type of exam has also been implemented in Toulouse, and the development of the C3 at the Montpellier-Nîmes faculty is being carried out with a view to standardization across the Occitanie region.
+Some medical schools that need to implement this innovative type of exam as part of the reform ofgraduate medical education have already visited us to observe how we operate.
+This type of exam has also been implemented in Toulouse, and the rollout of the C3 at the Montpellier-Nîmes medical school is being carried out with a view to standardizing the system across the Occitanie region.

-It's the must-attend event for research and innovation in the Gard region: Les Entretiens Nîmes-Alès!
-Every year, the Pôle Métropolitain Nîmes-Alès organizes a series of unique conferences at higher education institutions, in partnership with businesses.
-The Faculty of Medicine is proud to be a partner in these events!
+It’s the must-attend event for research and innovation in the Gard region: Les Entretiens Nîmes-Alès!
+Every year, the Nîmes-Alès Metropolitan Cluster organizes a series of unique conferences at higher education institutions, in partnership with local businesses.
+The Faculty of Medicine is proud to be a partner of these events!

 Science todayis paving the way fortomorrow’s innovations.

-The aim of the Entretiens Nîmes-Alès is to raise public awareness of the region's expertise in higher education, research, and innovation.
+The goal of the Nîmes-Alès Talks is to raise public awareness of the region’s strengths in higher education, research, and innovation.

-Through a series of events open to all—symposiums, conferences, round tables, workshops, exhibitions, visits—organized during the same week.
+Through a series of events open to everyone—symposia, lectures, roundtables, workshops, exhibitions, and tours—held over the course of a single week.

-Come and discover emerging innovations in the fields of digital technology, health, the environment, risk management, and more.
+Come discover the latest innovations in the fields of digital technology, healthcare, the environment, risk management, and more…

-The 2020 edition will take place from February 4 to 8.
+The 2020 event will take place from February 4 to 8.

 Visit the SimHu platform on our Nîmes website!

-On the occasion of the 2020 edition of the Entretiens Nîmes-Alès, the Faculty of Medicine at its Nîmes site is opening the doors of its simulation platform, SimHu, in partnership with the Nîmes University Hospital.
-Our teams will introduce you to the latest technologies used in medical education, including simulation mannequins.
-High-fidelity simulation workshops will be offered to the public, who will be able to step into the shoes of future healthcare professionals!
+For the 2020 edition of the Entretiens Nîmes-Alès, the Faculty of Medicine at its Nîmes campus is opening the doors to its simulation platform, SimHu, in partnership with Nîmes University Hospital.
+Our teams will introduce you to the latest technologies used in medical education, particularly simulation manikins.
+High-fidelity simulation workshops will be offered to the public, giving participants the chance to step into the shoes of future healthcare professionals!

 How do I get there?

-The event will take place on Saturday, February 8, 2020, starting at 9 a.m. on our Carreau de Lanes Campus!
+We’ll see you on Saturday, February 8, 2020, starting at 9 a.m. at our Carreau Campus in Lanes!

-Address: 186 Chemin du Carreau de Lanes, 30000 NÎMES
+Address: 186 Chemin du Carreau de Lanes, 30000 Nîmes

-Bus: "Trambus" line T2 or "bus" line 5 towards CHU Carémeau
+Bus: “Trambus” line T2 or “Bus” line 5 toward CHU Carémeau

-We look forward to seeing many of you there!
+We hope to see many of you there!

 2 rue École de Médecine